Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 kubectl apply -f secretstore.yaml
 ```

-#### Use External Secret Operator
+#### Use the External Secret Operator

-Once the `ClusterSecretStore` is setup you can define `ExternalSecret` that comes from the secret manager.
+Once the `ClusterSecretStore` is set up you can define the `ExternalSecret` that comes from the secret manager.

-Create a `externalsecret.yaml` file with this content:
+Create an `externalsecret.yaml` file with this content:

 ```yaml
 apiVersion: external-secrets.io/v1